walterhiggins/ScriptCraft/docs/API-Reference.md

 Modules in this directory are not automatically loaded nor are they globally exported.

-### Directories
+### plugins sub-directories

 As of December 24 2013, the `scriptcraft/plugins` directory has the following sub-directories...

  * drone - Contains the drone module and drone extensions.
 Drone was the first scriptcraft module.
  * mini-games - Contains mini-games
- * arrows - The arrows module
+ * arrows - The arrows module - Changes the behaviour of Arrows: Explosive, Fireworks, Teleportation etc.
- * signs - The signs module (includes example signs)
+ * signs - The signs module (includes example signs) - create interactive signs.
  * chat - The chat plugin/module
- * alias - The alias plugin/module
+ * alias - The alias plugin/module - for creating custom aliases for commonly used commands.
  * home - The home module - for setting homes and visiting other homes.

-## Core Module: functions
+## Global functions

-ScripCraft provides some functions which can be used by all plugins/modules...
+ScripCraft provides some global functions which can be used by all plugins/modules...

+### echo function

+The `echo()` function displays a message on the in-game screen.
+The message is displayed to the `self` player (this is usually the player who issued the `/js` or `/jsp` command).

+### Example

+    /js echo('Hello World')

 * echo (message) - Displays a message on the screen.
    For example: `/js echo('Hello World')` will print Hello World on the in-game chat window.
    For programmers familiar with Javascript web programming, an `alert` function is also provided.
-   `alert` works exactly the same as `echo` e.g. `alert('Hello World')`
+   `alert` works exactly the same as `echo` e.g. `alert('Hello World')`.

  * require (modulename) - Will load modules.
 See [Node.js modules][njsmod]